jimeelicious/bartdepartures/README.md

 # Features
 ### Autorefresh
 The page is designed to automatically refresh if set in the *bart.py* code.
 Its setting can be overriden by attaching the variable `autorefresh` to `yes` or `no`.
-In other words, attach `?&autorefresh=yes` to force the page to autorefresh.
+In other words, attach `?autorefresh=yes` to the end of the URL to force the page to autorefresh, such as `example.com/?autorefresh=yes`.
+If the variable is not the first in the URL, replace the `?` with a `&`, such as `example.com/?station=sfia&autorefresh=yes`.

 ### Manual station selection
 In the code, there is a section that enables you to select a different station on the HTML page.
 Or you can simply add `station` variable in the URL followed by the 4-alphanumberic station code.
 A full list of the BART station codes are available [here](http://api.bart.gov/docs/overview/abbrev.aspx).
 Example: `example.com/?station=EMBR` or `example.com/?autorefresh=yes&station=24th`